tensorflow/tfjs-models/mobilenet/README.md

 Args:
 - **version:** The MobileNet version number.
 Use 1 for [MobileNetV1](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md), and 2 for [MobileNetV2](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet).
 Defaults to 1.
 - **alpha:** Controls the width of the network, trading accuracy for performance.
 A smaller alpha decreases accuracy and increases performance.
+0.25 is only available for V1.
 Defaults to 1.0.
 - **modelUrl:** Optional param for specifying the custom model url or `tf.io.IOHandler` object.
 Returns a `model` object.
 - **inputRange:** Optional param specifying the pixel value range expected by the trained model hosted at the modelUrl.
 This is typically [0, 1] or [-1, 1].